HANetTools/Perc/cran-comments.md

 ## Resubmission
-This is small patch to fix errors in testing when using r-devel.
+This is small patch to fix errors in when running bt.test sample code.
 In this version:

-* Code to add default argument for data.frame() from stringsAsFactors = TRUE to stringsAsFactors = FALSE
+* Code added to as.conflictmat function to correct error in bt.test.

-* Version number was increased to "0.1.4".
+* Version number was increased to "0.1.5".

-* Test file individualDomProbOutputs.rds updated to match new default specification.

 ## Test environments
 * local Win 10 install, R 3.5.3, r-devel